bloominstituteoftechnology/Adaptive-Audio-Layout/README.md

 Create a horizontal layout where the image view sits on the left of the screen and the text view is to its right, aligning their vertical centers.
 Leave 20-point spaces between the image view and the Lambda Radio label.
 Leave at least 20 points between the Lambda Radio label and the trailing view edge.
 The image view should take up no more than 40% of the horizontal safe space.

-Create a vertical layout where the image view sits at the top of the screen and the text view is beneath it, aligning their horizontal centers.
+Create a vertical layout where the image view sits at the top of the screen and the label is beneath it, aligning their horizontal centers.
 Leave space between the image view, the label, and the bottom toolbar.

-## Connectinging up the Project
+## Connecting up the Project

 1. Create an instance of the AudioHelper class in Interface Builder by adding an Object from the library to your ViewController scene.
 Set its class in the identity inspector.
 2. Use control-drag to add three outlets to the ViewController class: the `playButton` bar button item, the `pauseButton` bar button item, and a `player` that points to the AudioHelper instance.